joaraxas/bahnhof/readme.md

 Create a `build` directory, then use cmake to generate the makefile and the binary.

-This project requires SDL2, available at https://www.libsdl.org/
+This project requires SDL2, available at https://www.libsdl.org/ On Unix systems, the libraries are automatically found and linked if they are installed in a standard location.
+For Windows you need to manually edit the SDL paths in CMakeLists.txt.

 ### Contributing
 This is work in progress.
 I am designing as I go and there is plenty of room for improvement.
 Feel free to submit a pull request if you'd like to contribute and perhaps become a part of the project.